-There is no legal rule preventing the target company from issuing shares or selling assets, e.g. crown-jewel assets.
-Such actions, however, might require the prior approval of the general meeting - the latter is necessary for a capital increase in all types of companies, disposing of real property rights by a limited liability company, and certain high-value transactions of a public company which are specified in detail in the POSA.
+There is no legal rule preventing the target company from issuing shares or selling assets, e.g. crown jewel assets.
+Such actions, however, might require the prior approval of the general meeting - the latter is necessary for a capital increase in all types of companies, disposing of real property rights by an OOD, and certain high-value transactions of a public company that are specified in detail in the POSA.

-Furthermore, a prior approval of the general meeting is required if the issue of shares or the sale of assets could be considered as an action, the primary purpose of which is to undermine the acceptance of the bid offer or to create considerable difficulties or costs for the buyer.
+Furthermore, prior approval from the general meeting is required if the issue of shares or the sale of assets could be considered as an action, the primary purpose of which is to undermine the acceptance of the bid offer or to create considerable difficulties or costs for the buyer.
 Please also see the information provided in our answer to question 3.1.